-Before going into the details of the PMP Exam pass rate, let’s briefly define what PMP is.
-PMP is one of the most important and valuable certifications for the project management profession.
+Before going into the details of the PMP certification pass rate, let’s briefly define what PMP is.
+PMP or Project Management Professional is one of the most important and valuable certifications for the project management profession.
 It is an industry-recognized certification for people working in the project management field.
 PMP certification may give you a higher salary than those without the PMP certification.
-Thanks to the PMP certification, you can understand and communicate the global language of project management with the other professionals.
-It gives you the opportunity to connect with the community of professionals, organizations and expert worldwide.
+Thanks to the PMP certification, you can understand and communicate the global language of project management with other professionals.
+It gives you the opportunity to connect with the community of professionals, organizations, and experts worldwide.

-PMI seeks some PMP eligibility requirements from PMP candidates.
+The Project Management Institute seeks some PMP eligibility requirements from PMP candidates.
 PMP candidates should satisfy PMI’s PMP certification requirements.
-Once you satisfied the PMP exam requirements, you can apply for the PMP exam.
+Once you satisfy the PMP exam requirements, you can apply for the PMP exam.
 Compared to other certifications, PMP is harder to obtain and to pass the exam you have to be more prepared.
 That’s why during your exam preparation, after your complete your 35 contact hour course, you should use practice tests.

-Before answering the question about the aspects of the PMP pass rate, one thing must be kept in mind: PMI doesn’t include much information about PMP exam pass rate.
-Here is a list of things that PMI never disclose about PMP exam pass rate:
+Before answering the question about the aspects of the PMP exam percentage to pass, one thing must be kept in mind: PMI doesn’t include much information about the PMP exam pass rate.
+Here is a list of things that PMI never disclose about PMP certification exam passing score:

-- The criteria related to PMP exam pass rate.
+- The criteria related to PMP test pass rate.